google/deepvariant/docs/deepvariant-pacbio-model-case-study.md

 In this case study we describe applying DeepVariant to PacBio CCS reads to call variants.
-We will call small variants from a publicly available whole genome from PacBio.
+We will call small variants from a publicly available whole genome CCS dataset from PacBio.

-Starting from v0.10.0, our PacBio model is trained with additional amplified library data, which provides a significant accuracy boost on amplified data.
+Starting from v0.10.0, sequence from amplified libraries is included in our PacBio CCS training set, providing a significant accuracy boost to variant detection from amplified CCS data.

 Case study is run on a standard Google Cloud instance.
 There are no special hardware or software requirements for running this case study.
 For consistency